 If you're traveling to the Minneapolis–St. Paul area for Independence day, be sure not to miss the fireworks at Minneapolis' annual Red, White and BOOM! festival.
 This annual celebration attracts more than 75,000 people to the downtown Minneapolis riverfront.
 The festival is free and open to the public.
-The festival's grand finale is a spectacular July 4 display of fireworks overlooking the Mississippi River and St.
+The festival's grand finale is a spectacular July 4 display of fireworks overlooking the St. Anthony Falls and the Mississippi River

 Kids will love the magicians, jugglers, face painters, caricature artists and balloon artists.
 Adults can enter the half marathon, relay or 5K races held in the morning.
 The whole family will enjoy an outdoor movie screening and live music by local artists on several stages.
 When you get hungry, plenty of food vendors offer a wide variety of tastes.

 Where's the Best Place to See Fireworks in Minneapolis?